gortonator/bsds-6650/assignments-2021/Assignment-2.md

 1. If the request is valid, store the request payload in the database.
 1. Construct the correct response message and return a 200/201 response code

 Test the servlet API with [POSTMAN](https://www.getpostman.com/downloads/) or an equivalent HTTP testing tools.
+For debugging write to /var/log/tomcat8/catalina.out using the Logger functionality or simpley System.out.println().

 Make sure you can load the resulting .war file onto your EC2 free tier instance you have created and configured in lab 1 and call the API successfully.